redam94/optimizer-framework/CONTRIBUTING.md

-# Contributing to Optimize Framework
+# Contributing to Atlas

-We welcome contributions to the Optimize Framework!
+We welcome contributions to Atlas!
 This document provides guidelines for contributing to the project.

 ## Getting Started